shapely/shapely/docs/manual.rst

 Figure 4.
 On the left, a `Polygon` that is `invalid` because its exterior and interior rings touch along a line, and on the right, a `Polygon` that is `invalid` because its interior rings touch along a line.

-A `Polygon` has non-zero area and non-zero length.

 .. code-block:: pycon